Skip to content

 Nelson Tasman Hospice has been providing palliative care services to the region since 1987, made possible with support from the local community.

-To care always – Atawhaitai, manaakitia mō ake tonu.
+To care always – Atawhaitia, manaakitia mō ake tonu.
 All people in the Nelson/Tasman community have access to high quality compassionate palliative care.

 To assist patients to make the most of the life that remains and to ensure that patients die comfortably, with dignity and in the place of their choice.
 To provide support and care for the family/whānau and close friends during the patient’s illness and in bereavement.